 Which jurisdictions have significant interplay with your jurisdiction in cross-border cases?
-If so, how does this affect the investigation, prosecution and penalising of cartel activity in your jurisdiction?
+If so, how does this affect the investigation, prosecution and penalising of cartel activity in cross-border cases in your jurisdiction?

 See, in particular, questions 9 and 10.